nazimboudeffa/kabyle-en-musique/README.md

 * to Share—to copy, distribute and transmit the work
 * to Remix—to adapt the work
-* to make commercial use of the wor
+* to make commercial use of the work